🐾 La Ruche Animals – Old & New

 🦙 The Llamas – Gentle, Quirky & Proudly Independent

 Ursula, Pichou and Janet are our elegant field guardians.
 Rehomed from difficult situations, they’ve transformed here into calm, confident characters who fascinate guests.
-Ursula is the matriarch — observant but kind.
-Pichou is shy, quiet and always watchful.
-Janet, Ursula’s daughter, is a diva — she’ll pose for photos and happily take carrots, but cuddles are off-limits!

 🌿 Caring for Our Animals – The La Ruche Way

-We’re often asked how we manage so many animals.
-The answer is simple: with love, patience, and plenty of apple peelings 🍏.
-All our animals are vaccinated, microchipped, and given space to live naturally.
-We avoid chemicals and poisons and rely instead on careful pasture management — it keeps both the land and the creatures healthy.
+All our animals are vaccinated, microchipped and given space to live naturally.
+We avoid poisons and harsh chemicals wherever possible, relying instead on careful land and pasture management to keep both the animals and the environment healthy.

 🏡 Meeting the Animals During Your Stay